jilljenn/tryalgo.org/problems/index.md

 ---
 layout: page
-title: "Selected problems"
+title: Problems
 lang: en
+has_children: true
+nav_order: 2
 ---

+{% include problems_extra.md %}

-We selected a few problems, which we think are good training material for programming contests.
+We also selected a few problems, which we think are good training material for programming contests.

 [Show](/problems/show) chapter hint.